trigaten/Learn_Prompting/docs/basic_applications/coding_assistance.md

 ## Simulating a Web Server

-ChatGPT can simulate many other servers and APIs.
+Some AI chatbots can simulate many other servers and APIs.
 Here's an example of a prompt that simulates an Apache server response to specific browser request headers:

 ```text
 Act as an Apache web server.
 How would you respond to these HTTP headers?